-Even though GBV is disproportionally committed by men against women, it is often addressed through interventions for female students (sexual harassment awareness, counselling after a GBV incident, education about what to do when a GBV incident happens, self-defence classes, etc. There is therefore incident, education about what to do when a GBV incident happens, self-defence classes, etc. There is therefore a need for interventions aimed at men and boys, that can explore and challenge, the toxic, socially constructed ways of being and performing manhood.
+Even though GBV is disproportionally committed by men against women, it is often addressed through interventions for female students (sexual harassment awareness, counselling after a GBV incident, education about what to do when a GBV incident happens, self-defence classes, etc. There is therefore a need for interventions aimed at men and boys, that can explore and challenge, the toxic, socially constructed ways of being and performing manhood.
 Patriarchy and toxic masculinity are damaging to everybody, including men themselves.
 In this regard, men often suffer intense psychological, emotional, and even physical harm due to the exhausting and dangerous demands placed on them by a patriarchal society, with them often being most violent to themselves and each other.
-(Clowes, 2013)3
+(Clowes, 2013)